 1. Stay in a Hostel

-When choosing a hostel, you want to to look for a place with a kitchen.
+When choosing a hostel, you want to look for a place with a kitchen.
 You will have to do a bit of cooking to stay within budget.
 You also want a place that is centrally located.
-Walking is great exercise and helps cut transportation cost.
+Walking is great exercise and helps cut transportation costs.